open/close all folders

 - Why does Jim have a gun in prison?

 - Perhaps Sarah gave it to him.
 How does this theory hold?
 First, Jim's is momentarily stunned and dizzy from Sarah blowing up the door so he may not see things as they should, like her holding a gun.
 Two, we see Sarah walk in from Jim's not-so-reliable perspective.
 Three, Sarah told Izsha it wouldn't end well referring to how Jim would react to her transformation into Primal Queen of Blades and so reasoned that he may want to end it there violently, and she'd be fine with that.
-And four, when we see the gun, it's already in Jim's hands which makes the whole theory possible.
+And four, when we see the gun, it's already in Jim's hands with Sarah's on it too, which makes the whole theory possible.
+She would have done it between 0:50 and 0:55 of the cinematic, where there is a movement of her right arm with her hand off camera.

 - Or Mengsk let him keep it.
 A pistol isn't going to do much good against an entire prison full of guards (who he has already proven he doesn't care about in the least), and he would consider it absolutely delicious if Raynor committed suicide before she got there.